 THE LUCKY COUNTRY Re-enter Donald Horne, author of The Lucky Country.
-In 1964.
-Horne warned Australians were not appreciating their apparent good luck was built on ephemera that could not last.
+In 1964, Horne warned Australians were not appreciating that their apparent good luck was built on ephemera that could not last.
 First gold, then the sheep’s back, then followed the curse of natural resource endowment and finally a growing dependency on the welfare state.
-Horne wrote “throughout the world the basis of material prosperity is likely, for the first time in history, to be with clever educated people.
-The need to build cleverness is considered to be un-Australian.”
-In 2017 this sentiment has been repeated, see Education next section.
-Historically politicians and the media have deliberately misconstrued the title resulting in Australians being lulled into a false sense of security.
+Horne wrote “Throughout the world the basis of material prosperity is likely, for the first time in history, to be with clever educated people.
+The need to build cleverness is considered to be unAustralian.”
+In 2017, this sentiment has been repeated – see Education in the next section.
+Historically, politicians and the media have deliberately misconstrued the title, resulting in Australians being lulled into a false sense of security.
 For a quarter of a century Australians have basked in steady, stable growth (GFC excepted) due to a demand for minerals from global growth not from their own intellectual effort.

-Materialising from sub-liminal shadows arer recurring budget deficits (to $30 billion a year), rising national debt ($474 billion and increasing, Jan.
-2017) and serious personnel debt of 123% of GDP, third highest in the world. (macroeconomics.com, Feb.
-2017) In a buoyant manufacturing export oriented economy the above data would not be of critical concern but in an economy stressed by the curse of natural resource endowment this is a serious situation, somehow, somewhere Government expenditure must be reined in, taxation increased or export income generated.
+Materialising from subliminal shadows are recurring budget deficits to $30 billion a year, rising national debt of $474 billion and increasing (Jan.
+2017) and serious personal debt of 123% of GDP, third highest in the world. (macroeconomics.com, Feb.
+2017) In a buoyant manufacturing export oriented economy, the above data would not be of critical concern but in an economy stressed by the curse of natural resource endowment, this is a serious situation.
+Somehow, somewhere Government expenditure must be reined in, taxation increased or export income generated.

-TAXATION AND EMPLOYMENT The recent ‘Between the Lines’ program indicated 51% of the work forceis not paying tax.
+TAXATION AND EMPLOYMENT The recent ‘Between the Lines’ program indicated 51% of the work force is not paying tax.
 Digging deeper it is recorded that 48% of Australians, 12.2 million ‘income units’, pay no tax.
-Further the top 10% of income earners contribute 47% of national income tax.
-After welfare payments the average Australian only pays $3424 in tax after deducting welfare benefits.
-(National Centre for Social Economic Modelling, The Conversation, July 2015) In a population of around 24 million the low ‘income units’ become understandable when it is revealed there are 1.1 million registered under employed while the unemployment rate has risen from 5.7 to 5.9%.
-(SMH, March 2017) In the youth sector the jobless rate, at 13.5%, is at the highest level in forty years while under employment hovers round 18%.
-(The Guardian, 27 March 2017) The continuing rising under employment trend will continue to reduce ‘income units’ and increase demand on the social security and health budgets.
+Further, the top 10% of income earners contribute 47% of national income tax.
+After welfare payments the average Australian only pays $3,424 in tax after deducting welfare benefits.
+(National Centre for Social Economic Modelling, The Conversation, July 2015) In a population of around 24 million, the low ‘income units’ become understandable when it is revealed that there are 1.1 million registered under-employed while the unemployment rate has risen from 5.7 to 5.9%.
+(SMH, March 2017) In the youth sector, the jobless rate at 13.5% is at the highest level in forty years while under-employment hovers round 18%.
+(The Guardian, 27 March 2017) The continuing rising under-employment trend will continue to reduce ‘income units’ and increase demand on the social security and health budgets.
 To compound this problem of rising under-employment and social security costs the BIS Oxford Group have forecast a serious slump in building activity within the next two years.
 This will reduce Australia’s declining ‘income units’ and impose a downward pressure on GDP.

-Australia, blessed with the curse of natural resources, despite excellent research institutions, has languished in developing industries driven bytechnologial advancement capable of replacing export income from natural resources.
-As the Davos Forum concluded Auatralia’s collective skills are not yet in place.
-While a high value export industry can absorb above average wage rates it is concerning Australian rates, with in a relatively unskilled work force, is significantly higher than rates in competitor manufacturing countries.
+Australia, blessed with the curse of natural resources, despite excellent research institutions, has languished in developing industries driven by technological advancement capable of replacing export income from natural resources.
+As the Davos Forum concluded, Australia’s collective skills are not yet in place.
+While a high value export industry can absorb above-average wage rates, it is concerning that Australian rates, within a relatively unskilled work force, is significantly higher than rates in competitor manufacturing countries.
 (Table 1)

 SOCIAL SERVICE AND HEALTH COSTS The preceeding information provides a backdrop to forecast unsustainable social security and health costs.
-The Australian Institute for Health (2014) reported health costs have increased from $4600 per person per year (2002) to $6,400 per person per year (2012), that is from 8.6 to 9.7% of GDP, costs are still increasing, around 4% year on year.
-The projection of Government spending, Table 2, by category provides a funding challenge for those born today who will be fourty something in 2060, the ‘sins of their fathers ‘ will indeed weigh upon them.
+The Australian Institute for Health (2014) reported health costs have increased from $4,600 per person per year (2002) to $6,400 per person per year (2012), that is from 8.6 to 9.7% of GDP and costs are still increasing by around 4% year on year.
+The projection of Government spending by portfolio (Table 2), provides a funding challenge for those born today who will be forty-something in 2060 – the ‘sins of their fathers ‘ will indeed weigh upon them.
 In confirmation, the Institute of Actuaries determined Health Cover costs will rise from 6.5% to 10.8% of GDP over the next 50 years.

 T2 Projection of Government spending (% GDP) Productivity Commission

-NATIONAL BUDGET 2017–18 The summary illustrates the impact of Social Security and Health on the National budget.
+NATIONAL BUDGET 2017–18 The summary below illustrates the impact of Social Security and Health on the National budget.